Do I Need to Charge VAT on Rental Income in France?

 • Accommodation provided under a commercial lease

 If subject to VAT, VAT is not payable where a rental business’ turnover is below the VAT threshold (generally €91,900 for rentals), although quarterly returns may still be required.
-The standard rate of VAT in France is 20%, learn more about the French VAT rates and system.
+The standard rate of VAT in France is 20%, learn more about the VAT rates and system.

 VAT on Rented Commercial Properties